 - 6 - 7 cups chicken broth or stock

-- 2 cans of drained white northern beans or navy beans or mix
+- 2 cans of drained cannellini beans or white northern beans

 - ½ cup uncooked ditalini pasta